Tennessee LLCs are an excellent way for business owners to protect their assets from personal liability.

 You should also contact an attorney immediately, as this situation can be pretty complicated and expensive if it goes unresolved for too long.

 Sending the notice of dissolution and paying the required filing fee is only the first step in the process of dissolving your Tennessee business entity.

-For your LLC to be formally dissolved, you have to handle the winding-up process consisting of taking care of the remaining LLC documents and paperwork, such as managing any remaining business debt, and outstanding taxes, and notifying the creditors about the dissolution process.
+For your LLC to be formally dissolved, you have to handle the winding-up process, which consists of taking care of the remaining LLC documents and paperwork, such as managing any remaining business debt, and outstanding taxes, and notifying the creditors about the dissolution process.

-In most cases, it will follow the LLC operating agreement.
+In most cases, it will follow the LLC's operating agreement.

 Keep in mind that LLCs with accepted contributions have to file the Notice of Dissolution before proceeding with the remaining steps.